Solve Credit Report Problems By Disputing Errors To Repair Your Credit

-Fair Credit Reporting Act & Rights
+About The Fair Credit Reporting Act And Your Rights

 The Fair Credit Reporting Act (FCRA) provides that upon receipt of a credit report dispute from a consumer, the agency must conduct a reasonable investigation into your dispute.
-The Act provides that the agency must:
+The act provides that the agency must:

-- Conduct a reasonable investigation into your claims
+- Conduct a reasonable investigation into your claims.

-- Report back the results of the investigation to you within 30 days of their receipt of your dispute. (if you provide them additional information within that 30 day period, the credit reporting agencies are entitled to an extra 15 days to conduct the investigation
+- Report back the results of the investigation to you within 30 days of their receipt of your dispute.
+(If you provide them additional information within that 30-day period, the credit reporting agencies are entitled to an extra 15 days to conduct the investigation.)

 - Remove and delete any inaccurate information or information that cannot be verified.

-How to Dispute your Credit Report
+How To Dispute Your Credit Report

-- Always be in writing, not on-line
+- Always be in writing, not online.

-- State clearly what the dispute is (i.e. the account does not belong to you but another family member, the account was a result of identity theft, the account was paid in full, etc.)
+- State clearly what the dispute is (i.e., the account does not belong to you but another family member, the account was a result of identity theft, the account was paid in full, etc.)

 - If you have a letter from the creditor, enclose it.

-Contact Credit Report Attorneys
+Contact Us, Your Readily Available Credit Report Attorneys

-If you have an error or inaccurate information on your credit report, there are actions that you can take.
-Do not allow them to stay on your report and further harm to your name and make sure you are aware of your rights.
-Please do not hesitate to contact SmithMarco, P.C. for a free case review today.
+If you have an error or inaccurate information on your credit report, you can take action to get them changed or removed.
+Do not allow them to stay on your report and further harm your name, and make sure you are aware of your credit report and consumer rights.